thebigez8/adulting/md/discernment.md

 What does this have to do with discernment?
 Being a statistician, I would say that it means you'll make better decisions with more information.
 So trust in God and take a step.
 He won't let you down.

+Step 5: Take a step while trusting in God.